-Attorneys with Beasley Allen Law firm have filed Belviq lawsuits investigating cases of cancer including pancreatic cancer, colorectal cancer, and lung cancer in patients who have been treated with Belviq.
+Attorneys with Beasley Allen Law firm have filed Belviq lawsuits and are investigating cases of cancer including pancreatic cancer, colorectal cancer, and lung cancer in patients who have been treated with Belviq.
 Please contact Roger Smith, Ryan Duplechin or Melissa Prickett to discuss a possible Belviq lawsuit, or fill out our contact form on this website for a free consultation.

 - Why was Belviq recalled?